 By: Susan Matesanz, MD & Marissa Di Giovine, MD, FAAP

-About 1 out of 10 people may have a seizure during his or her lifetime.
+About 1 out of 10 people may have a seizure during their lifetime.

 If you saw your child―or any child― having a seizure would you know how to help?